Vim Color Schemes: How to Configure

 Install Vim Color Scheme Using Plugins

-Installing Vim color schemes using plugins is more convenient, especially if you use a plugin manager.
+Installing Vim color schemes using plugins is more convenient, especially with a plugin manager.
 One popular Vim plugin manager is vim-plug.
-Take the following steps to install Vim color schemes using vim-plug.
+Follow these steps to install Vim color schemes with vim-plug.

 1. Access GitHub.